ivmai/bdwgc/docs/gcdescr.md

 allocation size in bytes to a number of granules.

-Both collector initialization and computation of allocated sizes are handled carefully so that they do not slow down the small object fast allocation path.
+Both collector initialization and computation of allocated sizes are handled carefully so that they do not slow down the small-object fast allocation path.
 An attempt to allocate before the collector is initialized, or before the appropriate `GC_size_map` entry is computed, will take the same path as an allocation attempt with an empty free list.
 This results in a call to the slow